-In a chaotic time of brands revamping their logos, minimalism on the rise, responsiveness being the new sexy, designers lead on by the mantra of “less is more”, we can only wonder; what is the design world coming to?
+In a chaotic time of brands revamping their logos, minimalism on the rise, responsive logo design is the new sexy and designers are lead on by the mantra of “less is more”, we can only wonder; what is the design world coming to?

 The Essence of Responsive Logos

 To provide a comprehensive user experience across multiple mediums, a true responsive design isn’t limited to context or shrinking content on a page.
 Subtle design considerations, such as the icons and logos should also be flexible enough to follow similar contextual responsive principles.

 A few years ago, this crazed, demented talk of altering a logo would have been dubbed as a design taboo, earning you the wrath of the holier-than-thou branding moguls.
 But today, with a probability that a company will use its logo on anything from a mammoth billboard to a tiny smart watch, the initial shock at the scandalous “responsive logo” idea is wearing off.

 Adapting Logos in a Responsive World

 With the proliferation of mobile-friendliness taking the web by storm, logo designers are finding it more and more vital to make their vectors adapt to any and every user’s screen size, so that the company logo isn’t stripped of its inherent meaning or essence when rendered on myriad resolutions.
 Since logos are the cornerstone of branding, it’s only natural to hardwire them to cater to the responsive web space.